onflow/cadence-lang.org/docs/tutorial/08-marketplace-compose.md

 - This marketplace contract has methods to add and remove NFTs, but instead of storing the NFT resource object in the sale collection, the user provides a capability to their main collection that allows the listed NFT to be withdrawn and transferred when it is purchased.
-  When a user wants to put their NFT up for sale, they do so by providing the ID and the price to the `listForSale` function.
+  When a user wants to put their NFT up for sale, they do so by providing the ID and the price to the `listForSale()` function.
-  Then, another user can call the `purchase` method, sending their `ExampleToken.Vault` that contains the currency they are using to make the purchase.
+  Then, another user can call the `purchase()` function, sending their `ExampleToken.Vault` that contains the currency they are using to make the purchase.
   The buyer also includes a capability to their NFT `ExampleNFT.Collection` so that the purchased token can be immediately deposited into their collection when the purchase is made.
 - This marketplace contract stores a capability: `access(all) let ownerVault: Capability<&{FungibleToken.Receiver}>`.